 The fastest way to connect to WebDAV server on Windows 7, Vista and Server 2008 is to use Windows Explorer address bar.
 Windows Shell recognizes special URI format that looks like:

-The '@port' segment is optional if default port 80 or 443 is used, as well as you should specify '@SSL' only if SSL/HTTPS is required.
+The '@port' segment is optional if the default port 80 or 443 is used, as well as you should specify '@SSL' only if SSL/HTTPS is required.
 You can also avoid DavWWWRoot (see below).

-For example to connect to the root of your WebDAV server running on port 5555 specify in address bar in Windows Explorer:
+For example to connect to the root of your WebDAV server running on port 5555 specify in the address bar in Windows Explorer: